 As a matter of principle, we process personal data of our users only to the extent necessary to provide a functional website and our contents and services.

 The legal basis is Art.
 6 para.
-1 letter a DSGVO, if the data processing of TUK is based on your consent as a data subject.
+1 (a) GDPR, if the data processing of TUK is based on your consent as a data subject.

 When processing personal data which is necessary for the performance of a contract to which the data subject is a party, Art.
 6 para.
-1 lit. b DSGVO serves as the legal basis.
+1 (b) GDPR serves as legal basis.
 This also applies to processing operations which are necessary to carry out pre-contractual measures.

-Insofar as processing of personal data is necessary for the fulfilment of a legal obligation to which the TUK is subject, Art.
+Insofar as processing of personal data is necessary for compliance with a legal obligation to which the TUK is subject, Art.
 6 para.
-1 sentence 1 lit. c in conjunction Art.
+1 sentence 1 (c) in conjunction with Art.
 6 para.
-3 lit. b DSGVO in conjunction with § 3 LDSG as legal basis.
+3 (b) GDPR in conjunction with section 3 LDSG serves as the legal basis.

 In the event that vital interests of the data subject or another natural person require the processing of personal data, Art.
 6 para.
-1 lit. d DSGVO serves as the legal basis.
+1 (d) GDPR serves as the legal basis.

 If the processing is necessary for the performance of a task of the TUK which is in the public interest or is carried out in the exercise of official authority, Art.
 6 para.
-1 lit. e in conjunction with Art.
+1 (e) in conjunction with Art.
 6 para.
-3 lit. b DSGVO in conjunction with § 3 LDSG as legal basis for the processing.
+3 (b) GDPR in conjunction with section 3 LDSG serves as the legal basis for the processing.

-If the processing is necessary to safeguard a legitimate interest of the TUK or a third party and the interests, fundamental rights and freedoms of the data subject do not outweigh the former interest, Art.
+If processing is necessary to safeguarding the legitimate interest of the TUK or a third party and the interests, fundamental rights and freedoms of the data subject do not outweigh the former interest, Art.
 6 para.
-1 lit. f DSGVO serves as the legal basis for the processing; unless the TUK acts in a sovereign capacity in the processing in question.
+1 (f) GDPR serves as the legal basis for processing this data; unless the TUK is obliged to perform as a public authority in the processing.

 Recipients of personal data